tommy725/flutter-food-seller/README.md

-# Foddie Seller Mobile App for IOS and Android
+# Food Seller Mobile App for IOS and Android

 This app has the following features:
 - Login/Register System